 Acerca de

-With the support from the Energy High Performance Computing Conference, industry, and nominating departments, the Ken Kennedy Institute has awarded nearly $1.6 million to 188 graduate students since 2001.
+With support from the Energy High Performance Computing Conference, industry, and nominating departments, the Ken Kennedy Institute has awarded nearly $1.8 million to 201 graduate students since 2001.
+In total, the Energy HPC Conference funded 78 of those students for $580,000.

 Recruiting Fellowships

-The Energy High Performance Computing Conference, jointly funded by the nominating department, has led to 48 four-year recruiting fellowships totaling $680,000 since 2014.
-These recruiting fellowships supported the recruitment of outstanding graduate students to select departments in the George R. Brown School of Engineering and the Wiess School of Natural Sciences at Rice University in the fields of high performance computing, computational science & engineering, and data science, with special consideration given to students with research interests in areas of relevance to the energy industry.
+The Energy High Performance Computing Conference, jointly funded by the nominating department, has led to 52 four-year recruiting fellowships totaling $740,000 since 2014.
+These recruiting fellowships support the recruitment of outstanding graduate students to select departments in the George R. Brown School of Engineering and the Wiess School of Natural Sciences at Rice University in the fields of high performance computing, computational science & engineering, and data science, with special consideration given to students with research interests in areas of relevance to the energy industry.

 Industry Fellowships